dawichi/blog/src/content/blog/fp-ts.md

 This is a very common pattern in functional programming, and it's called a [pipeline](<https://en.wikipedia.org/wiki/Pipeline_(computing)>).

-The another one is `flow()`.
+Another one is `flow()`.
 It is very similar to `pipe()`, but instead of using it to execute a series of operations, it is used to define a new function that will execute those operations.
 Think about it like a reusable pipeline.

 ```ts
 import { flow } from 'fp-ts/function'